caleboleary/gchat2alpaca/readme.md

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## Notes

+- This outputs json, some small final steps likely needed to get it ready for use.
+- I have no clue if using chat data this way will work as I want, teaching an LLM to talk like me.
+This is just a first step!

 ## License